About

 Member events

 We engage with cultural and community organisations for special member-only events.
 These include visits and talks at galleries, archives and other cultural venues.
-In the 2022-2023 season we will be arranging archive visits, theatre trips and much more including a series of workshops for members sponsored by Poetry Ireland and delivered by the poets Rosin Tierney and Ian Duhig.
+In the 2023-2024 season we will be arranging archive visits, theatre trips and much more including a celebration of the work of our member poets developed in of workshops sponsored by Poetry Ireland and delivered by the poets Rosin Tierney and Ian Duhig.

 ILS cultural friends